Chris234k/chris234k.github.io/_experimental/whoputthatcactusthere.md

 ---
 ## [Global Game Jam 2018](https://globalgamejam.org/theme-2018)

+The download is available on the [jam page](https://globalgamejam.org/2018/games/who-put-cactus-there)

 A large game jam that takes place annually.
 The theme for 2018 was "transmission".
 With a team of 2, both of which are programmers, we set out to create something small.

 "Who Put That Cactus There" features 4 core mechanics around the ball: